JannikIrmai/min-max-correlation-clustering/readme.md

 ## Installation

-To install the `c++` implementation of the MMCC approximation algorithms as a python package, execute from the `code` directory:
+To install the `c++` implementation of the MMCC approximation algorithms as a python package, execute:
 ```
 pip install wheel
 pip install pybind11